fnskye/ESP32PCRemote/README.md

 ### Why Code Differences Exist

 - Some **GPIO pins behave differently** on physical ESP32 boards than in simulation (e.g., boot behavior, signal stability).
-- We added a **Relay LED** because on real hardware, you can't "see" the relay toggle — this gives real-time confirmation.
+- We added a **Relay LED** because on real hardware sometimes you can't "see" the relay toggle (depends on the model of the relay) — this gives real-time confirmation.
 - Software **debounce and timing logic** are necessary to handle real button mechanics and safe PC triggering.
 > Don't worry, as the overall project functionality is the same.
 > These improvements just make it **safer, clearer, and more stable** in a real-world setup.